batiste/django-continuous-integration/README.rst

 =================

-You need to create a repository within the admin and a a test command (the default being "python setup.py test").
+You need to create a repository within the admin and add a test command (the default being `"python setup.py test"`).

 Then you can generate a test report for all your repositories using the `djintegration.commands.make_test_reports` commands